simplyblock-io/documentation/docs/deployments/kubernetes/k8s-hyperconverged.md

 weight: 50000
 ---

-In the hyper-converged deployment, csi driver and
+In the hyper-converged or hybrid deployment, csi driver (node-part) and storage nodes are at least partially co-located on the same hosts (k8s worker nodes).
+However, this does not mean that each worker node with the csi driver node-part has to become a storage node.
+This is rather defined by a node label.
+Also, it is possible to add dedicated storage worker nodes to the same kubernetes cluster for a hybrid deployment model.

 ## Storage Plane Installation